koolaji/devops-bootcamp-project/networking.md

 How it works:

 Each node gets a subnet of IPs (usually from a larger IP pool).
-When a pod is created on a node, Flannel assigns an IP from the node's subnet.
+Flannel assigns an IP from the node's subnet when a pod is created on a node.
 Flannel ensures communication between Pods on different nodes by encapsulating traffic within an overlay network.
 Use cases:

-Simple networking setup, great for small to medium clusters.
+It is a simple networking setup that is great for small to medium clusters.
 Suitable for flat, non-hierarchical communication among Pods.
 Doce[https://mvallim.github.io/kubernetes-under-the-hood/documentation/kube-flannel.html]

 B. Calico
 Architecture: